-- Educate your community: Stigma in your community may be a significant barrier, so it will be essential to educate your community on what substance use disorders are (and what they aren’t) and that they do not discriminate based on social status, economic status, race, or background.
+- Educate your community: It will be essential to educate your community on what substance use disorders are (and what they aren’t) and that they do not discriminate based on social status, economic status, race, or background.

 - Educate your patients: Spread the word.
-Let your patients know about these valuable resources, regardless of whether they have a documented SUD or not.
+Let your patients know about the value of your MAT services, regardless of whether they have a documented SUD.
 Current patients may serve as an excellent referral source for community members in need of treatment.

 Finding the right provider for your program

-As you build out your program, it’s important to make sure you hire the right provider for your patient population, the kind of substance use disorders you are treating, and your organization’s culture.
+As you build out your program, it’s important to ensure you hire the right provider for your patient population, the kind of substance use disorders you treat, and your organization’s culture.

 Here are some best practices for finding the right provider for your MAT program: